Redesign of animal products and wine regulations

 Why we're redesigning the rules

-Of note was the 2013 government inquiry into the whey protein concentrate contamination incident.
-That inquiry found food safety regulatory requirements and notices repetitive, complex, and inaccessible.
+The 2013 government inquiry into the whey protein concentrate contamination incident found food safety regulatory requirements fundamentally sound but repetitive, complex, and inaccessible.

-Subsequently, the Food Safety Law Reform Act of 2018 made recommendations for improvement.
-It requires MPI to complete a legislative redesign of regulations and notices under the:
+The Food Safety Law Reform Act 2018 requires MPI to complete a legislative redesign of regulations and notices under the:

 Find out more